foxBMS/foxBMS-primary/doc/sphinx/software/modules/sox/sox.rst

 Configuration Variables
 -----------------------

-For the coulomb counting method the cell capacity (in case of parallel cell configuration the sum of parallel cells) has to be given here:
+For the Coulomb counting method the cell capacity (in case of parallel cell configuration, it is the sum of the parallel connected cells) has to be given here:

 ========================  =========   =====  ========   =============================================  ===============
 NAME                      LEVEL       TYPE     UNIT     DESCRIPTION                                    DEFAULT